mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 thing as the quantity of a vector character that we discuss later (although, in some cases, those terms may overlap).

-In the following subchapters we will often refer to _displacement vectors_ simply as _vectors_ for brevity.
+In the following subchapters, we will often refer to _displacement vectors_ simply as _vectors_ for brevity.

 ### Operations in the affine space